Lynn University's student body included 2,204 undergrads, 746 graduate and 60 doctoral students as of fall 2017.

-Lynn's Center for Learning Abroad makes the world a classroom with three-week, semester, or year-long programs.
-Approximately 5% of Lynn students studied abroad during the fall 2016 academic year.
+Lynn's Center for Learning Abroad makes the world a classroom with three-week, semester or year-long programs.
+In the 2016–17 academic year, 95 students studied abroad.

 student faculty ratio